Programme

 Panel

-Think bigger – Enter Africa’s new age of mega-projects
+Think Bigger – Enter Africa’s new age of mega-projects

 Africa has undoubtedly entered a new cycle of transformative mega-projects, which will unlock growth across various value chains.
 Simandou is exporting ore through a rail corridor that opens up Guinea’s hinterland and will seed a $1bn wealth fund.
 The Zambia-Tanzania-Kenya Interconnector will create transmission links between East and Southern Africa, powering industry along the way.
 Morocco is advancing two new deep-water ports and LNG capacity, and the 2Africa subsea cable is rapidly expanding the continent’s digital backbone.
 McKinsey projects $5 trillion in infrastructure investment across Africa by 2040.
 Is now the time to relaunch Africa’s mythical mega-projects, from Inga to LAPPSETT?